GDB baby step 3 picoGym Exclusive Solution

 Understanding endianness is critical in networking (network byte order is big-endian), binary exploitation (shellcode must account for byte order when encoding addresses), and file format parsing (file formats vary by endianness - JPEG is big-endian, most x86 executables are little-endian).
 Getting endianness wrong is one of the most common sources of bugs in low-level code.

-Use x/4xb $rbp-4 (little-endian, so subtract four bytes from RBP) to view the byte order as stored in memory.
+Use x/4xb $rbp-4 to view the byte order as stored in memory.
+The address $rbp-4 matches the [rbp-0x4] stack slot where the assembly stored the constant; the little-endian byte order means the bytes appear reversed compared to reading 0x2262c96b left-to-right.
 Concatenate those bytes, preserving order, to form the hexadecimal inside the flag.

 x/4xb $rbp-4